ublue-os/website/docs/images/bazzite/FAQ.md

 ## Can I dual/multi-boot?

 Windows dual-booting can be made to work, but is **not recommended** since Windows has a habit of destroying your boot loader.
 The best method would be running Windows on a different drive than the one containing Bazzite, like an external one.
 Other Linux distributions **should not** be dual/multi-booted due to how Bazzite mounts certain things.
+However you can probably do it if the other Linux OS is on a separate drive.

 ## Why is my installer not working (dracut issue / black screen)